 - Avoid using heating processes that can damage the hair (ie straightening, curling, blow drying)

-- Limit washing your hair to twice a week in order to avoid stripping away natural oils.
+- Limit washing your hair twice weekly to avoid stripping away natural oils.

-- When washing, gently massage your scalp to remove any dry skin or flakes.
+- When washing, gently massage your scalp to remove dry skin or flakes.

 - Use a wide-tooth comb instead of a brush to avoid damaging your hair or causing unnecessary shedding.